What’s up with Wipe Outz Sterile Tattoo Towels?

 At this time I have a new apprentice and will not be taking on another one for a long time.
 If you're looking for an apprenticeship, I would suggest building a strong portfolio of drawings and paintings and researching the good tattoo shops in your area.
 Take your portfolio there and see if they would be interested in taking you on as an apprentice.
 If you get turned down, ask them what it would take?
 It might take making your portfolio stronger.
 Don't get discouraged; use that as fuel to get better and keep trying.

-What do you recommend for aftercare?
+What do you recommend for Tattoo Aftercare?
 How long will it take for my tattoo to heal?

 Everybody has a little different method but this is what I recommend.
 When you leave the shop you'll have your new tattoo wrapped up.
 Leave that wrap on for a couple hours, then take it off and go directly in the shower.
 Clean it really well with soap and water, lathered up in your hand (don't use a wash cloth or loofah).
 You don't want to wrap the tattoo again (unless you are sleeping in a hotel bed).
 The main thing you need to do is keep it clean.
 I suggest washing it at least 3 times a day until it's healed.
 I recommend applying a thin coat of Redemption Tattoo Care on it 2-3 times a day for 3-4 days, or once it wants to start peeling, then use a fragrance-free lotion, such as Lubriderm or Curel lotion, apply that a few times a day until it's healed, your tattoo should be healed in 9-14 days (give or take).
 During the healing phase you don't want to go swimming or soak in the tub; and don't scratch it.
-Side note: I'm starting to hear and see very good heals with people using Redemption Tattoo Care until the tattoo is healed and skipping the lotion stage all together, you just want a very thin coat on it when you apply it on.
-Grab your own Redemption After Care "Click Here"
+One other good option is, you can skip the lotion and use Redemption Tattoo Care until the tattoo is healed and skipping the lotion stage all together, you just want a very thin coat on it when you apply it on.
+Grab your own Redemption After Care "Click Here" Last but not least you half to check out MD Wipe Outz for the care and healing of your fresh tattoo which is great for on the go tattoo care by providing sterilized individually wrapped cleansing tattoo towels!
+“Click Here”

 Do you do guest spots?